 The sailing ship can reach speeds of 12 knots (14 mph / 22 kph) under sail in 15 knots (17 mph / 28 kph) winds.
 In winds over 15 knots, vessel's propellers will be used, acting as a turbine that draws power from the sails.
 On Caribbean Sea routes, the new technology could reduce propulsion energy by 60%.

 STX France's Solidsail-ship design was developed for 3 vessel sizes, the biggest being 15,000 GT tons vessel with LOA length 190 m (620 ft) and 150 passenger staterooms.
 The French shipbuilding company started research in sail propulsion in 2009, Silenseas has technology patents (2009 and 2017) for the new sail.
 The unit is made from fiberglass, carbon and epoxy-resin panels.

 Solidsail system debuted on October 31, 2018, on the yacht Le Ponant.
 The new Solid Sail (sized over 300 m2) was constructed at Chantiers de l’Atlantique (Saint-Nazaire) and installed in Marseille.
 As the three-masted Le Ponant departed from France to Cape Verde Islands, then embarked on Transatlantic crossing to Cuba, testing the new sail for 1 year.

 Itinerary of Compagnie du Ponant

-Ponant offers all-season voyages, in places that are inaccessible to larger liners.
-The company sails to the following destinations:
+Ponant offers all-season voyages, in places that are inaccessible to larger cruise liners.
+The company operates in the following regions/destinations:

-- Adriatic and Mediterranean: Italy, Corsica, Croatia, Black and Aegean Sea
+- Adriatic and Mediterranean: Italy, Corsica, Croatia, Black, and the Aegean Sea

 - Northern Europe, Greenland, Scandinavia, Baltic, Iceland